 Technical knowledge and experience

-The industry does not have specified qualifications, although some manufacturers authorise traders to carry out work on their products.
-These traders are usually specifically trained in the products offered by the company and therefore tend to offer more specialised services.
+The electronic goods industry does not have specified qualifications.
+Some manufacturers hire tradespeople to carry out work on their products.
+These tradespeople are trained to deal with problems on the products being offered by the company so they tend to offer a more specialised service.

 Fees and charges

-Where a free service call is advertised it will normally cover a technician coming to the home, examining the appliance and diagnosing the problem.
+When a free service call is advertised it will normally cover a technician coming to your home, examining the appliance and diagnosing the problem.
 Consumers should clarify what the quoted price includes. ie. service call, quote, parts, labour.

 Availability of repair facilities and spare parts

-The Australian Consumer Law requires suppliers to ensure that a reasonable supply of spare parts or repair facilities are available for goods that normally require them.
+Suppliers should make sure that they have a reasonable supply of spare parts or repair facilities available for goods that normally require them.
+This is required under the Australian Consumer Law.

 When things go wrong

-If you are unable to resolve the matter contact Fair Trading on 13 32 20 or visit your local Fair Trading Centre to find out your options or lodge a complaint online.
+If you believe that your electronic goods have not been repaired correctly, you should contact the repairer and discuss the problem.
+If you’re unable to resolve the matter, contact Fair Trading on 13 32 20, lodge a complaint online or visit your local Service NSW Centre to find out your options.

-If the problem remains unresolved, you can contact the Consumer, Trader & Tenancy Tribunal (CTTT) on 1300 135 399.
+If the problem remains unresolved, you can contact the NSW Civil and Administrative Tribunal on 1300 006 228.